 Operation Lifesaver is an international safety program designed to prevent rail-related collisions through educational outreach.
 To schedule a free presentation about what causes collisions and how to avoid them, call 360-664-1264.
 To learn more, write Washington Operations Lifesaver, PO Box 47250, Olympia, WA 98504-7250.

 Operation Lifesaver is a non-profit education and awareness program dedicated to ending tragic collisions, fatalities and injuries at highway-rail grade crossings and on railroad rights of way.
 To accomplish its mission, Operation Lifesaver promotes the 3 E's:

 - Education: Operation Lifesaver seeks to educate drivers and pedestrians to make safer decisions at crossings and around railroad tracks.

 - Enforcement: Operation Lifesaver works with law enforcement officials to reduce grade crossing and trespassing incidents.

 - Engineering: Operation Lifesaver encourages engineering projects to improve public safety.

 Washington state is a very active participant in the Operation Lifesaver program with volunteers educating the public at schools, county and safety fairs, malls, clubs, and professional organizations.

-Washington Operation Lifesaver members include the Utilities and Transportation Commission, Washington State Department of Transportation, Washington Traffic Safety Commission, Washington State Patrol, Amtrak, Union Pacific Railroad, BNSF Railway, short-line railroads, All Aboard Washington, Superintendent of Public Instruction, Federal Railroad Administration, Brotherhood of Locomotive Engineers, United Transportation Union, and Sound Transit.
+Washington Operation Lifesaver members include the Utilities and Transportation Commission, Washington State Department of Transportation, Washington Traffic Safety Commission, Washington State Patrol, Amtrak, Union Pacific Railroad, BNSF Railway, short-line railroads, All Aboard Washington, Superintendent of Public Instruction, Federal Railroad Administration, Brotherhood of Locomotive Engineers and Trainmen, United Transportation Union, and Sound Transit.